Shayannajafi03/Othello-with-minmax-alphabeta-/README.md

    - Player 1 is human (`X`), and Player 2 is the AI (`O`).
    - Human players enter their moves in the format `row col`, where `row` and `col` are integers between 0 and 7.

-## AI Details

-- The AI uses a basic Minimax algorithm to evaluate the best move.
-- Depth of the Minimax algorithm is customizable in the `main.py` file .

-## Future Improvements

-- Implement the evaluation function in `bot.py` to improve AI decision-making .
-- Complete the Minimax algorithm logic for both maximizing and minimizing players .

-## License

-This project is open-source and available under the MIT License.

 ---

 You can modify this template according to any additional details or requirements you have.